Shift90 Blog

 • Sales compensates with narrative and discounting

-• Customers buy for the wrong reasons and churn risk increases
+• Customers buy for the wrong reasons, and churn risk increases

 This is a positioning problem.
 It sits upstream of everything else.